-This means that your property might be on the market for months or even years before it may get sold - in a downward trending market this can be a bad decision!
+This means that your property might be on the market for many months before it may be sold - in a declining market this can be a bad decision!

 Then you may have to be ready to sacrifice part of your profit!

 » Are you looking for the balance of a quick sale and realizing the best sales price?